Architecture of Buffalo, New York: Old Post Office

 The Old Post Office is a historic post office building located at 121 Ellicott Street in Buffalo in Erie County, New York.
 It was designed by the then Office of the Supervising Architect, Jeremiah O'Rourke, when construction started in 1897.
 The $1.5 million building opened in 1901 during the tenure of James Knox Taylor and operated as Buffalo's central post office until 1963 and was the tallest building in the city from 1901 to 1912.
 The highly ornamented Gothic Revival style four-story building features a 244-foot tower over the central entrance and a roofed courtyard.
 It was subsequently occupied by federal offices.
 Since 1981, it has been home to the city campus of Erie Community College.
 Its tower is 74.4 meters tall.

 Prudential (Guaranty) Building

-The Prudential (Guaranty) Building was completed in 1896 and was designed by Chicago architect's Louis Sullivan and Dankmar Adler.
+The Prudential (Guaranty) Building was completed in 1896 and was designed by Chicago architects Louis Sullivan and Dankmar Adler.
 It remains one of the first skyscrapers ever built with a steel structure and is embellished with terra cotta blocks.
 It was added to the National Register of Historic Places on March 20, 1973, and designated a National Historic Landmark on May 15, 1975.